nictuku/vscode-jsonnet/README.md

   `jsonnet` executable, if it's not on the `PATH`.
 (NOTE: This setting is always necessary on Windows.)
 * `jsonnet.libPaths`: Additional paths to search for libraries when compiling Jsonnet code.
-* `jsonnet.outputFormat`: Preview output format: yaml or json (default is yaml).
+* `jsonnet.outputFormat`: A choice of two string literals: `["json", "yaml"]`.
+This tells the extension what format you'd like the output to be (_i.e._, allows you to either output JSON or YAML).
-* `jsonnet.extStrs`: External strings to pass to `jsonnet` executable.
+* `jsonnet.extStrs`: An object of variable, value pairs.
+Allows you to customize the external variables passed to the `jsonnet` command line.
+It can be particularly useful to set this in a workspace configuration, so that you can set different variables on a per-project basis.

-This extension exposes the following commands, which can be bound to
+The extension exposes the following commands, which can be bound to
 keys:

 * `jsonnet.previewToSide`: Compiles the Jsonnet file to JSON, places